ev3dev/ev3dev.github.io/docs/devtools/packaging-for-ev3dev.md

 And the same info needs to be put into some environment variables.
 Paste the following to the end of `~/.bashrc`.
-You will need to start a new terminal or run `. ~/.bashrc` for these changes to take effect.
+You will need to start a new terminal or run run the same commands in the current terminal for these changes to take effect.

     export DEBFULLNAME="Your Name"
     export DEBEMAIL="yourname@example.com"